zyf2008Neptune/CommonLibSSE-NG/README.md

 CommonLibSSE NG is a fork of CommonLibSSE which tracks upstream updates but adds a number of enhancements:
 * Support for Address Libraries for SE, AE, and VR.
-* Dynamic cross-runtime support (ability to produce a single DLL that works on AE, SE, or VR).
+* Dynamic cross-runtime support (ability to produce a single DLL that works on AE, SE, or VR), with access to all cross-compatible features.
+* Ability to build locked to a single runtime, where access to non-portable features is needed.
 * Fully extensible native function binding traits (enables custom script object bindings in [Fully Dynamic Game Engine](https://gitlab.com/colorglass/fully-dynamic-game-engine)).
 * Unit testing support (can be run without being hosted in a Skyrim executable).
 * Better support for the CLion IDE, including a completed CMakePresets.json file that works in non-Visual Studio IDEs.
 * Fixes to support the current versions of  dependencies on Vcpkg.
+* Uses modern Vcpkg manifest version feature and assigns semantic versions to specific CommonLibSSE NG releases.
+* Upgrades the build system to Ninja for faster builds.
+* Provides distribution through Vcpkg rather than requiring import as a Git submodule.

 CommonLibSSE NG is available as a Vcpkg port.
 To add it to your project, create a `vcpkg-configuration.json` file in the project root (next to `vcpkg.json`) with the following contents: